Simplify those useEffects

 Introduction

-is one of the most important hooks but it can lead to some of the hardest to debug code.
+useEffect is one of the most important hooks but it can lead to some of the hardest to debug code.
 Here's what I've learned about simplifying them.

 Thinking about useEffect

-, it will get fired at least once and then whenever the dependencies change.
+I usually think of useEffect as useOnChange, it will get fired at least once and then whenever the dependencies change.
 I found that shifting to think that the effect will fire whenever anything changes helps me think about a few things

-- do I really want this to run every time one of it's dependencies changes?
+1. do I really want this to run every time one of it's dependencies changes?

-- what things do I want to watch for changes and can I simplify them?
+2. what things do I want to watch for changes and can I simplify them?

-- what dependencies do I have that are going to change?
+3. what dependencies do I have that are going to change?

-- can we simplify the set of dependencies?
+4. can we simplify the set of dependencies?

-- do we need to protect the side effect when it does run
+5. do we need to protect the side effect when it does run

 Do we really want this to run?

-it's really easy to get unintended renders.
+When first starting with useEffect it's really easy to get unintended renders.
 It's very easy to lose track of things that change easily.

-- functions
+• functions

-- objects
+• objects

-- arrays
+• arrays

 Reducing the number of dependencies

-Ideally if the dependencies are within the function we can wrap them in a useCallback
+Ideally if the dependencies are within the function we can wrap them in a useCallback or useMemo.
+A lot has been written about that so I won't go into it here.

 Shrinking the dependencies - Watch the important things

-gets triggered whenever dependencies change, it's often better to reduce the dependencies to the smallest set possible.
+Since useEffect gets triggered whenever dependencies change, it's often better to reduce the dependencies to the smallest set possible.
 Often this can be a single boolean or state value that actually watches the dependencies and can minimize the chance of inadvertent side effect triggers.

-function MyComponent({cars, people}) { useEffect({ if (cars?.length > 0 && people?.length > 0) { // do something } }, [cars, people]) return <div>...</div>}
+function MyComponent({cars, people}) { useEffect({ if (cars?.length > 0 && people?.length > 0) { // do something } }, [cars, people]) return <div>...</div> }

-to watch the length of the arrays and then only watch that value or even just check the value directly.
+We're watching two arrays, but we're only interested in the length.
+We can simplify this by using a useMemo to watch the length of the arrays and then only watch that value or even just check the value directly.

-function MyComponent({cars, people}) { useEffect({ if(cars?.length > 0 && people?.length > 0) { // do something } }, [cars?.length, people?.length]) return <div>...</div>}
+function MyComponent({cars, people}) { useEffect({ if(cars?.length > 0 && people?.length > 0) { // do something } }, [cars?.length, people?.length]) return <div>...</div> }

 This will protect us a bit from arrays that are being recreated, but it's still not ideal.
 What if we just watched a boolean instead?

-export function checkHasValues({ cars, people }) { return cars?.length > 0 && people?.length > 0}function MyComponent({ cars, people }) { const hasValues = checkHasValues({ cars, people }) // optionally useMemo this depending on the time it runs for useEffect( { if(hasValues) { // do something }, }, [hasValues] ) return <div>...</div>}
+export function checkHasValues({ cars, people }) { return cars?.length > 0 && people?.length > 0 } function MyComponent({ cars, people }) { const hasValues = checkHasValues({ cars, people }) // optionally useMemo this depending on the time it runs for useEffect( { if(hasValues) { // do something }, }, [hasValues] ) return <div>...</div> }

 Now we're only watching a single boolean value and we can even move the check into a function that we can test.
 Let's call this a boolean based useEffect.